 The combination of the gold foil effect with the navy blue and the contrasting turquoise was what drew us to this brand board for Bright Days Events.
-There is a great mix of logo variations and some lovely stationary mockups showcasing the logo and beautiful, subtle background patterns.
+There is an excellent mix of logo variations and some lovely stationary mockups showcasing the logo and beautiful, subtle background patterns.

 5. Shadi Boulos – Salted Ink

-This brand board for photographer Shadi Boulos has a more masculine style than some of the other brand boards on this list, with a very natural, warm and earthy colour palette, and the use of the grey and beige subtle patterns.
-The hand drawn font used for the logo really makes the brand come across as personal and approachable.
+This brand board for photographer Shadi Boulos has a more masculine style than some of the other brand boards on this list, with a very natural, warm and earthy colour palette, and the use of the grey and beige, subtle patterns.
+The hand-drawn font used for the logo makes the brand come across as personal and approachable.

 6. St. Vincent’s of Chelsea – Trudy Georgina

-The bold, dark brush lettering used for the logo font, with the vivid red and aqua that contrast vividly with the brush black and white spot pattern really makes this brand board for this fictitious fine wine company stand out for us.
+The bold, dark brush lettering used for the logo font, with the vivid red and aqua that contrast vividly with the brush black and white spot pattern makes this brand board for this fictitious fine-wine company stand out for us.
 We also really like the geometric parakeet logo mark that combines the bright colours and spot pattern.